 In May 2017, five crews from the Cleveland Fire Brigade were called out to a stretch of the River Tees just a few metres across from the famous Middlesbrough Transporter Bridge.
 A rusting and dilapidated car ferry, left to rot on the Tees’ Middlehaven bank, was on fire.
 Black smoke billowed up into the atmosphere as firefighters began their attempts to control the blaze.
 Two and half hours later, the fire, watched by thousands on social media, was eventually extinguished.

 In the aftermath, the North-East press mourned the loss of this car ferry, speaking of its history and all the great times spent in its company.
-It had been previously biding its time awaiting a planned removal and demolition at the hands of Middlesbrough Council and so its termination was already anticipated.
+The boat had been previously biding its time awaiting a planned removal and demolition at the hands of Middlesbrough Council and so its termination was already anticipated.
 But the spectacle of the fire had provided a powerful shock to the people of the North East: the Tuxedo Royale was well and truly dead.

 For twenty-five years, ‘The Boat’, a floating night-club moored underneath the Tyne Bridge, was symbolic of Tyneside’s transition from an industrial to a post-industrial age.
 It suggested a Tyneside that looked less towards the manufacturing and mining of the past than the service sector and tourism industries which were said to be its future.